 - Thank you discount emails

-5. Stronger Customer Relationships
+5. Stronger customer relationships

 A few decades ago, people wanted products to solve their problems.
 Now, in addition to solutions, people prefer a personalized experience in every interaction with your business.